apache/felix-atomos/README.md

 1. `atomos/atomos.examples/atomos.examples.substrate.equinox` - Using Eclipse Equinox Framework
 1. `atomos/atomos.examples/atomos.examples.substrate.felix` - Using Apache Felix Framework

-These two example projects are not built as part of the main Atomos build because the require an installation of GraalVM CE 19.3.1 (Java 8 or Java 11 can be used) and the native-image tools for Substrate.
+These two example projects are not built as part of the main Atomos build because they require an installation of GraalVM CE 19.3.1 (Java 8 or Java 11 can be used) and the native-image tools for Substrate.
 The Java 11 version of Graal Substrate does not currently support full introspection at image runtime of the Java Platform Module System.
 Atomos Module support expects to have full introspection of the Java Platform